 A pity.
 But, the Queen thought to herself privately, she might be able to organize it so a monster broke through and slaughtered Pivr by accident.
-The Crypt Worms were quite lethal, even when she deployed many Soldiers to counter them.
+The Flesh Worms were quite lethal, even when she deployed many Soldiers to counter them.

 “I will go as well.”